Catchy & Catching term:

 Circuit-breakers, Trippers and Stabilizers and Inverters are to be maintained properly, most of the sad life loses are due to the non-seriousness of “Current”.

-LPG gas accidents are the major part of worst fire victims; to be frank, LPG is very safe and so easy to use.
+LPG gas accidents are the major part of the worst fire victims; to be frank, LPG is very safe and so easy to use.
 Lack of ventilation is the foremost cause of LPG explosion.

-Due to modern luxury, we are tightly sealing all our doors, windows, eyes and brain too.
+Due to modern luxury, we are tightly sealing all our doors, windows, eyes, and brain too.

-LPG explodes only due to compression and excess temperature; there are very few chances of over temperature at domestic areas.
+LPG explodes only due to compression and excess temperature; there are very few chances of over-temperature at domestic areas.

 In Industries we have to store LPG / any gas cylinders in a shed with chain lock in a vertical position.